entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  18. Preorbital plates with a median contact: contact posterior to pineal plate (0); contact anterior to pineal plate (1); pineal plate separating preorbital plates (2).
 > Young (1981), Character 19a, modified; Carr (1991), Character 18; Carr and Hlavin (2010), Character 18; Rücklin *et al*.
 (2015), Character 18; Zhu Y *et al*.
 (2016), Character 18; Dupret *et al*.
 (2009, 2017), Character 7, modified; Jobbins *et al*.
 (2022, 2024), Character 18; Xue *et al*. (submitted), Character 18.

+> Dupret *et al*.
+(2009, 2017): Pineal or rostropineal plate separates preorbital plates: no separation (0); separation (1).

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 2.

  19. Extent of median preorbital plate contact: short (0); long, measured as the ratio of (contact length)/ (PrO parasagittal length) (1).
 > Carr (1991), Character 19; Carr and Hlavin (2010), Character 19; Rücklin *et al*.
 (2015), Character 19; Zhu Y *et al*.
 (2016), Character 19; Jobbins *et al*.
 (2022, 2024), Character 19; Xue *et al*. (submitted), Character 19.

+> In those taxa that the preorbital plates are seperated, this character is scored as 'not applicable'.

 > - **check original definition**
+The orginal definition from Carr (1991) is "Extent of median preorbital plate contact: short (0); long, measured as the (ratio of contact length)/(PrO parasagittal length) (1)."

 > - The coding of the new Xitun actinolepid is 1.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is -.

  20. Postorbital plate embayment of central plate: absent (0); shallow (1); developed (2).
 > Carr (1991), Character 20; Carr and Hlavin (2010), Character 20; Rücklin *et al*.
 (2015), Character 20; Zhu Y *et al*.
 (2016), Character 20; Jobbins *et al*.
 (2022, 2024), Character 20; Xue *et al*. (submitted), Character 20.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  21. Length of the central plate contact with the nuchal plate: short (0); long, measured as greater than one half the length from the nuchal anteromedian point to the posterolateral corner of the nuchal plate (1).
 > Carr (1991), Character 21; Carr and Hlavin (2010), Character 21; Rücklin *et al*.
 (2015), Character 21; Zhu Y *et al*.
 (2016), Character 21; Jobbins *et al*.
 (2022, 2024), Character 21; Xue *et al*. (submitted), Character 21.